yiisoft/config/README.md

 RecursiveMerge::groups(['widgets-themes', 'my-custom-group'], 1)
 ```

+> Note: References to another configs use recursive modifier of root group.

 ### Reverse merge of arrays

 Result of reverse merge is being ordered descending by data source.
 It is useful for merging module config with